0no-co/gql.tada/website/get-started/workflows.md

 The `generate output` command loads your schema, generates introspection output and finally saves the output typings file.

-Just like the `@0no-co/graphqlsp` plugin, the command will use the `tadaOutputLocation` setting to determine where to write the output file to, and will load your schema using the `schema` setting:
+Just like the TypeScript plugin, the command will use the `tadaOutputLocation` setting to determine where to write the output file to, and will load your schema using the `schema` setting: